jseyfried/GBArs/README.md

 # Features

 - A stupid name, pronounced: "G-B-Ars"
-- Integreated disassembler.
-	- Disassemble individual instructions via command line.
+- Integrated debug REPL.
+	- Emulate the GBA hardware step by step.
-	- Disassemble sections of the loaded ROM via command line.
+	- Hexdump sections of the GBA memory system.
-	- Mimics the standard ARM assembly language, although some parts of the syntax work differently.
-The integrated disassembler also does not support pseudo instructions like `push`/`pop`, to make the code simpler.
+	- Disassemble instructions from the GBA memory system.
+(TODO)
+	- Modify the GBA's memory or general purpose registers.
+(TODO)
 - Optional optimised BIOS routines.
 (TODO)
 - It is entirely written in Rust, a safe and awesome language.
 - TODO